BVR198/Machine_Learning_Specialization/README.md

 ## `ROC curve`
 The ROC curve is a Graphical representation of the performance of the Binary classification problem at various threshold settings.it is plots `True Positive Rate`( Sensitivity ) against `False Positive Rate`( Specificity ) for different threshold values

+# `Formal Names for the Sections `

+Materials needed for the experiments and the method required Experimental Section
+Experimental Method
+Experiment